randomcoderui/Bypassing-lockedinapp.co-with-LIME/README.md

 ## SECTION 4.9: why LIME is really hard to be defeated.

 LIME can almost never be completely defeated. no matter what patches the lockedin developers throw, rooted users will be able to somewhat get around them.
-LIME runs as a root level script. and it's locked away with SELinux guarding it, and the su binary is somewhere where normal apps CAN'T access it (modern magisk puts su in /debug_ramdisk).
+LIME runs as a root level script.  and the su binary is somewhere where normal apps CAN'T access it (modern magisk puts su in /debug_ramdisk and apatch hides su all together since it runs at kernel level).
 The ONLY way to defeat it is to delete the script off the phone. and even then, i have multiple backups of the script.

 ## SECTION 5: CLEARING OUT LANDMINES